Denton County

 DENTON COUNTY, TX Denton, TX

-Mar 20, 2024
+Apr 20, 2024

 Full Time

 Description THIS POSTING MAY CLOSE AT ANY TIME ONCE A SUFFICIENT NUMBER OF APPLICATIONS HAVE BEEN RECEIVED.
 The Deputy Clerk I performs specialized clerical, administrative, and secretarial work in an assigned department.
 Examples of Duties Answers telephone and greet visitors; provides information or refers inquiries to appropriate personnel; routes incoming calls and records messages; responds to emails and faxes as necessary.
 Utilizes computerized data entry equipment and various word processing and file maintenance programs to enter, store, and/or retrieve information; maintains pertinent files and records; scans and copies documents as necessary; ensures files are complete and accurate.
 Processes incoming and outgoing mail, including preparing photocopies and collating materials; distributes mail to appropriate department or employee.
 Balances the cash drawer daily and prepares related reports on a daily and weekly basis.
 Regular and punctual attendance is required.
 Oversees the registration and title of motor vehicles; processes renewals of registration; create daily reports.
 Collects property taxes; posts property taxes accurately as needed.
 Assists in the distribution of disability placards, license plates, and specialty license plates.
 Handles phone calls from the public, processes renewal, and title mail, and accepts payments from the public including tax payments, vehicle inventory tax, beer and wine renewals, and tax certificates.
 Calculates and adjusts accounts for court orders.
 Processes dealer work for the titling of cars sold and leased.
 Oversees clerical duties related to the collection of ad valorem and tax payments, maintaining inventory, issuing temporary tags, and issuing handicap placards.
 Performs other related duties as required.
 Minimum Qualifications High School Diploma or GED and minimum of one year of experience in a related field; or an equivalent combination of education and related experience required.
 Completion of some college-level coursework is preferred.
 Specific certifications related to the area of assignment may be required for this position.
+Bilingual in Spanish and English is preferred but not required.
 Supplemental Information Please add jobs@dentoncounty.gov to your email safe list to ensure the proper delivery of emails.
 Closing Date/Time: Continuous

 DENTON COUNTY, TX Denton, TX